Eurasian Coot Fulica atra Linnaeus, 1758

 Behavior

-When alarmed, runs awkwardly towards with flapping wings.
+When alarmed, runs awkwardly forward with flapping wings.
 It has a laborious take-off with much pattering over the surface and then flies strongly with large feet projecting.

 Habitat